Phen-AI/new-website/replit.md

 **Development Mode**: In development, Vite runs as middleware within the Express server, enabling HMR (Hot Module Replacement) while maintaining a unified server process.
 This is configured in `server/vite.ts`.

 **API Structure**: API routes are registered in `server/routes.ts` and are prefixed with `/api`.
-Currently, the route registration is minimal as the application primarily serves static content.
+Current endpoints:
+- `POST /api/contact`: Accepts contact form submissions with validation and rate limiting (5 per 15 min)
+  - Validates input using Zod schemas
+  - Stores submissions in PostgreSQL database
+  - TODO: Email integration pending (requires RESEND_API_KEY or SENDGRID_API_KEY environment variable)

 **Storage Layer**: An abstraction layer (`server/storage.ts`) provides a storage interface (`IStorage`) with methods for CRUD operations.
 The current implementation uses in-memory storage (`MemStorage`) with a basic user model.
 This design allows for easy swapping to database-backed storage without changing business logic.